felixwatts/farm/HolisticContext.md

 1. Gain meaning in my life through being a valuable community member and having responsibilities which I uphold
 1. Regenerate ecosystems by building topsoil, biodiversity and water resilience
 1. Curate, study, nurture and occupy a beautiful little ecosystem
-1. Help build a community and network of regenerative farmers in SW england
+1. Contribute to local communities of like-minded people
 1. Do not contribute to climate or ecological destruction

 # Quality of Life Statements